 The Tropical Forest contains more than 1,000 fish, amphibians, reptiles, birds and mammals.
 In the Laurentian Forest a coniferous forest and impressive rock formations surround a beaver lake.
 Scarce vegetation, a rich variety of wildlife and a granite basin holding 2.5 million litres (660,430 U.S. gallons) of saltwater are the hallmarks of the Marine Environment of the St. Lawrence River.
 The Labrador Coast illustrates the dramatic—and distinct—landscapes and birdlife of the sub-Arctic region and the sub-Antarctic Islands, including four species of penguins.

-Note: The attraction will be closed spring 2017-January 2018 for a major redesign and renovation project and is scheduled to reopen in 2019.
+Note: The attraction will be closed at some point during 2018 for a major redesign and renovation project and is scheduled to reopen in 2019.

 $17.61; $16.09 (ages 65+); $12.83 (students ages 18+ with ID); $8.91 (ages 5-17); $48.71 (family, two adults and three children ages 5-17).
 Québec residents $13.70; $12.83 (ages 65+); $10.44 (students ages 18+ with ID); $6.96 (ages 5-17); $38.49 (family, two adults and three children ages 5-17).
 Combination tickets with Montréal Botanical Garden, Montréal Insectarium, Montréal Tower and Olympic Park are available.